 Finishes – Panic hardware is available in a variety of finishes, including architectural plated finishes, stainless steel (when the base material is stainless steel), and powder coat finishes – both standard and custom colors.

 Dogging – The act of dogging a panic device holds the latch(es) retracted to allow the door to operate as a push-pull function.
 This saves wear and tear on the hardware, and makes it easier for building occupants to use.
-Dogging may be done via hex-key or key cylinder, and must be specified with the preferred option.
+Dogging may be done via hex-key, key cylinder, or thumbturn, and must be specified with the preferred option.
 The mechanical dogging function is not available for fire doors because the doors must have an active latch bolt for positive latching, but electric latch retraction may be used to provide the same function.
+Refer to this post for more information about dogging.

 Electrified Functions – Panic hardware can be supplied with electric latch retraction, electrified lever trim, delayed egress, alarms, switches, or other electrified options to meet the access control and monitoring needs of the facility.